-Fortunately nowadays, breast cancer surgery has become less and less extensive, and adjuvant treatments such as radiation and more modern chemotherapeutic regimes are yielding better outcomes.
+Fortunately, breast cancer surgery has become less invasive due to recent technological innovations.
+On top of this, adjuvant treatments such as radiation and more modern chemotherapeutic regimes are yielding better outcomes.
 Lumpectomy and skin-sparing mastectomy are increasingly becoming the standard treatment.

-Replacing the removed breast tissue with the body’s own skin and fat has been the basis of breast reconstruction for decades.
-The donor tissues best suited for breast reconstruction include the abdominal wall, buttocks, inner thigh and the back.
-Pedicled or free flap techniques are used.
-Pedicled flaps are where the donor tissues are isolated on their blood supply and then moved into the defect left by breast resection without disconnecting this vascular supply.
-Free flap surgery is where the tissues are disconnected from their blood supply and are reconnected to vessels near the breast in the chest using microsurgical techniques.
+Breast reconstruction has been achieved by replacing the removed breast tissue with the body’s own skin and fat for decades.
+The best areas to find tissue for breast reconstruction include the abdominal wall, inner thigh, buttocks and the back.
+During the surgical process, pedicled or free flap microsurgical techniques are generally used.
+Pedicled flaps are where the donor tissues are isolated on their blood supply and then moved to the breast without disconnecting this vascular supply.
+Free flap surgery, on the other hand, is where the tissues are disconnected from their blood supply and are reconnected to vessels near the breast using microsurgical techniques.

-For small breast reconstructions, especially for bilateral reconstructions, one alternative is to use the segment of the upper inner thigh for reconstruction.
-The blood supply of the gracilis muscle, an expendable inner thigh muscle, also supplies the overlying skin and subcutaneous fat.
-Harvesting this muscle allows small breast reconstructions.
-Fortuitously, the donor scar is hidden in the inner thigh crease.
+When reconstructing smaller breasts, especially for bilateral reconstructions, one alternative method is to use the segment of the upper inner thigh for reconstruction.
+The blood supply to the gracilis muscle – an expendable inner thigh muscle – also supplies the overlying skin and subcutaneous fat.
+This allows the donor scar to be hidden in the inner thigh crease.

-For many years a two-stage reconstruction was standard alloplastic treatment for breast cancer.
+For many years, a two-stage reconstruction was standard alloplastic treatment for breast cancer.
 Tissue expansion with inflatable expanders would be performed in the first step and, after a period of waiting, the expanders were exchanged for silicone implants.
-Increasingly, with the advent of skin-sparing mastectomy, immediate implant-based reconstructions have become common.
-Where the nipple–areola complex is retained, the surgeons attempt to preserve as normal a breast shape with the best-camouflaged scar possible.
-Where the nipple–areola complex has been removed it can be reconstructed as a day case, 3–6 months after reconstruction.
+With the advent of skin-sparing mastectomy, immediate implant-based reconstructions have become more common.
+When the nipple–areola area is retained, surgeons will attempt to preserve as normal a breast shape with the best-camouflaged scar possible.
+Where the nipple–areola complex has been removed, it can be reconstructed in day surgery approximately 3–6 months after reconstruction.

 ‘Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.’